Adjusting to New Situations

 Change is part of everyday life.
 The ability to change is central to our growth as individuals.
-For people with autism, who often rely on predictability and routine to feel calm and safe, change can affect them differently.
+For people with Autism, who often rely on predictability and routine to feel calm and safe, change can affect them differently.
 Adjusting to new situations may be met with anxiety, fear, or resistance.
 Fortunately, there are strategies you can use to ease adjustment to new situations.

 Try to give advance notice about new situations, if possible.
 Share details about the change and how it could affect the person.
 Discuss the positive outcomes of the new situation or change.
 Use visual tools to provide predictability and structure.
 Examples may include: